amwal-pay/woocommerce/README.md

 ## Description

-This is makes to make payment online by  Amwal getway
+This repo is to guide on how to integrate APG Checkout Page with the woo commerce project

 ## Installation